ngothanhnam0910/QA_HUST/README.md

     --save_total_limit 1
 ```

-## Train Sentence Transformer
+## Train bi-encoder
 ### Round 1: using negative pairs of sentence generated from BM25
-For each Masked Language Model, we trained a sentence transformer corresponding to it
+For each Masked Language Model, trained a sentence transformer corresponding to it
 Run the following command to train round 1 of sentence bert model

 Note: Use cls_pooling for condenser and cocodenser